hth313/ladybug/doc/prompting.rst

    11 SL 01
    12 ...        ; not a single letter text literal

 Such instruction costs two bytes (the XROM itself without any postfix operand).
 It executes as a single shift as shown.
-As it is a single instruction, it works well following a test instruction.
+As it is a single instruction, it also works well following a test instruction.

 If you enter the ``SL 01`` instruction, it takes advantage of the default and does not store a postfix byte in program memory.

 If you delete the postfix operand from program memory, the instruction that used it will change to its default behavior, which can be seen when the instruction is shown.

 .. note::
    Some care is needed when using default behavior with prompting instructions.
 It will still look for its argument and if you have a single character alpha constant that you intended to be an alpha constant, then it will become part of the previous instruction.
-In most cases you can avoid this by rearranging instructions.
+This should seldom happen, but if it does, the easiest way to deal with it is probably by rearranging instructions.

 .. index:: single stepping